 Today we are going to talk about those rare and outstanding coins of US history, which became a symbol of diplomacy, currency reforms and even a numismatic legend.
-Of course, we are talking about the Stella gold coin.
+Of course, we are talking about the Stella 4 dollar coin.

 This four dollar gold coin stands out for its rarity and its importance to the financial system and history of the United States.
-The issuance of these coins was intended to facilitate international trade, and it was expected that the coins would become a highly important monetary unit and be treated similarly to the French napoleon, the Italian lira or British sovereign.
-Today, there is not a single piece of the world where this coin is not cherished by collectors and numismatists, however, allow us to take a closer look at its role in history.
+The issuance was intended to facilitate international trade, and it was expected that they would become a highly important monetary unit and be treated similarly to the French napoleon, the Italian lira or British sovereign.

 The Stella coin, issued in the late 19th century, is a highly rare $4 gold coin.

-As we mentioned above, the purpose of creating a coin of this level was the desire and need of the United States to create a universal currency to facilitate international trade and strengthen trade relations with Europe.
+The purpose of its creation was the desire and need of the United States to create a universal currency to facilitate international trade and strengthen trade relations with Europe.
 The idea for this ambitious project belonged to John Adams (representing the U.S. Treasury), who sought to equalize the weight and face value of U.S. and European coins.

 Key Data